oelizondo/Sofia/readme.md

 ###Templates

-In version 0.2.0, passing ```landing``` as a second paramater builds a a whole landing page for you, including some styles that are recommended for landing websites.
+In version 0.2.0, passing ```landing``` as a second parameter builds a whole landing page for you, including some styles that are recommended for landing websites.
 In the future, we hope to bring you different templates.

 ###CDNs
 Sofia makes your app fast by adding jQuery and Angular CDNs to your app.
 We thought a lot about this, and we came to the conclusion that a CDN saves your app from bloat and unnecessary weight.